When Is Colemak-DHk Wide Worth Switching To?

 Colemak-DHk Wide is probably not worth it if you are new to the Colemak family, if you are still comparing broader options, or if you do not need both the legacy DHk pattern and the wide geometry together.

-The fastest way to judge Colemak-DHk Wide is to open the layout hub, inspect the track pages, and run the first live lessons.
-That will show you whether the movement patterns feel learnable enough to commit to.
+The fastest honest test: open the Colemak-DHk Wide hub on SureTyping, inspect the track pages, and run the first two or three live lessons.
+That will tell you whether the movement patterns feel learnable before you invest weeks into them.

-Why SureTyping is a good place to evaluate Colemak-DHk Wide
+Why SureTyping Is the Right Place to Evaluate Colemak-DHk Wide

 SureTyping helps because niche variants like Colemak-DHk Wide are almost impossible to judge honestly without layout-specific previews, saved progress, and follow-up drills tied to the exact moved positions.